|Product Performed to Expectations:||10|

 Time to look at testing the kits using the demo provided with the standard documentation.
 Looking up the information, I had no problem finding enough documentation for the MAXREFDES130#: the hardware is well illustrated and the software APIs can be easily inferred by looking at the demo code and at the library code for the ICs mentioned earlier.
 Looking at the MAXREFDES131# the feeling changes: as before, the hardware information is readily available, but for the software, only limited information can be inferred by inspecting the demo code and the OWGridEye library.
 In particular, the most interesting part of such library, the level 3 APIs, which deals with object detection and object tracking, is closed-source and completely undocumented.
 I believe this library is not provided by Maxim, but it comes directly from Panasonic.
 In any case, I believe this is a serious shortcoming, considering perhaps the strongest point and key market differentiator for the GridEYE sensor is ironically its ability to detect and track objects!

 The first demo tested is the one for the GridEYE.
 The demo itself is simple but effective: it gives you an insight on what the sensor can do, without gimmicks.
-It would have been nice to have a couple more MAXREFDES131# boards and perhaps some longer patches of RJ11 cable (I managed to get hold and used a 10m cable for the tests), to verify the robustness of the 1-Wire sensor addressing function and sensor network itself.
+It would have been nice to have couple more MAXREFDES131# boards and perhaps some longer patches of RJ11 cable (I managed to get hold and used a 10m cable for the tests), to verify the robustness of the 1-Wire sensor addressing function and the sensors network itself.
 For the RoadTest, I'm using an Arduino Uno as microcontroller, and to keep things as easy as possible, I'm using the Arduino IDE to build and upload the firmware.
-Following the instruction detailed in the Quick Start section of the online documentation (https://www.maximintegrated.com/en/design/reference-design-center/system-board/6331.html/tb_tab1), setting up the demo is quite straighforward: the only thing to pay attention to is not to install the library by looking them up using the "Manage Libraries" functionality of the Arduino IDE, but rather download them from GitHub as zip file, and load them using "Add .ZIP Library" functionality (the several OneWire libraries installable through "Manage Libraries", if used, lead to the "OWGridEye.h:38:36: fatal error: Slaves/Bridges/Bridges.h: No such file or directory" ).
-Once all the hardware is been plugged and powered-up and the firmware has been uploaded, all is left to do is plug in the USB cable from Arduino to the Windows Host and launch the MAXREFDEF131_Demo.exe application.
+Following the instructions detailed in the Quick Start section of the online documentation, setting up the demo is quite straighforward: the only thing to pay attention to is not to install the required libraries by looking them up using the "Manage Libraries" functionality of the Arduino IDE, but rather download them from GitHub as zip file, and load them using "Add .ZIP Library" functionality (the several OneWire libraries installable through "Manage Libraries", if used, lead to the "OWGridEye.h:38:36: fatal error: Slaves/Bridges/Bridges.h: No such file or directory" ).
+Once all the hardware has been plugged and powered-up and the firmware uploaded, all is left to do is to plug in the USB cable from Arduino to the Windows Host and launch the MAXREFDEF131_Demo.exe application.

 Unlike for the GridEYE, the demo for the Building Automation Shield requires a bit more work for the setup.
-For the testing, I am using 2 digital multimeters, a breadboard, 8 green LED, 3 yellow LED, a 5V power supply and a few wires.
+For the testing, I am using 2 digital multimeters, a breadboard, 8 green LEDs, 3 yellow LEDs, a 5V power supply and a few wires.

 First, lets compile the demo firmware.
-Detailed information on setting up the demo are provided in the Quick Start section of the online documentation (https://www.maximintegrated.com/en/design/reference-design-center/system-board/6332.html/tb_tab1).
-To be able to compile the demo sketch, the following libraries need to be installed as .ZIP files (they can all be found on GitHub - link provided):
+Detailed information on setting up the demo are provided in the Quick Start section of the online documentation.
+To be able to compile the demo sketch, the following libraries need to be installed as .ZIP files (they can all be found on GitHub - links provided):

 This concludes the journey into the demo software distributed with the kits and also the first part of this RoadTest.
 In general, my impression on the software is good: the code is sufficiently commented, and easy to understand.
 It is just a pity that for such good kits, whose added value really comes from being driven by clever software (for example, think about all the logic behind automating controls), very little emphasys has been put on producing and documenting libraries that could provide building blocks and make the designer's job a little easier.
 Regarding the hardware, I'm very pleased with the way both kits performed so far.
 The GridEYE sensor seems to fullfill its promises, although its limits will be explored in more depth during the executon of my project.
 The Automation Board is like a box of assorted chocolates, you can always find something that you like in it!
 It really is a sort of swisse-knife for automation project.
 The only downside with that, is that unless a project really uses all its features, the risk is that it will end up seriously underutilised, which will give a bad return on the investment.